-2020 was a tumultuous year for American businesses – from the pandemic lockdowns to rampant cancel culture.
-Shareholder activists have taken every opportunity to infiltrate corporations with their political agendas and American investors are on high-alert regarding the power of their dollar and their voice.
-Although 2021 is upon us, it’s all too clear that small businesses continue to need our help to recover after last year’s hardship.
-After voicing your vote in the 2020 proxy season, now consider casting your second ballot for American companies with your wallet.
+From the pandemic lockdowns to rampant cancel culture, 2020 was a tumultuous year for American businesses.
+Shareholder activists have taken every opportunity to infiltrate corporations with their political agendas.
+Rightly so, American investors are on high-alert regarding the power of their dollar and their voice.
+Although 2021 is upon us, it’s clear small businesses continue to need our help to recover from last year.
+After voicing your vote in the proxy season, consider casting your “second ballot” for American companies with your wallet.

-It is easy for a company to cave to the pressures of overzealous agenda-pushers and political activists.
-When companies resist and take a stand for what is best for their customers, their company and their investors, regardless of political motivation or coercion, they should be celebrated.
-Show your support by being an active and informed shareholder and use your wallet to support companies who stick to their sole purpose: doing good business.
+It’s easy for a company to cave to political pressure from overzealous agenda-pushers and activists.
+When companies resist and take a stand for their customers, company, and shareholders, we should celebrate them.
+No matter their political views, fighting cancel culture’s fire with the water of free enterprise is more effective than boycotts.
+Show your support by being an active and informed shareholder.
+Use your wallet to support companies who stick to their sole purpose: doing good business.

-Justin Danhof, Director of Free Enterprise Project, stated, “At the end of the day, companies are responsive to the bottom line, and they’re responsive to the folks that show up and give voice to their beliefs.”
-More often than not, the demands of political activists are not beneficial to investors.
-When companies focus on the true foundations of capitalism and their own bottom line, corporations are upholding their fiduciary responsibility to both their employees and investors.
+Justin Danhof, Director of Free Enterprise Project, said it best: “At the end of the day, companies are responsive to the bottom line, and they’re responsive to the folks that show up and give voice to their beliefs.”
+The demands of political activists are rarely beneficial to investors.
+When companies focus on the foundations of free enterprise, they uphold their fiduciary responsibility to their customers, employees, and investors.